mauritssilvis/darts/cli/java-darts-cli/README.md

 darts boards quadro
 ```

-The output of this command will look similar to:
+The output of this command looks similar to:

 ```markdown
 |   S |   D |   T |   Q |